Best Woods for DesksBy Bailiegh Basham · December 7, 2022

 - Harder than most other hardwoods - Though it’s not the hardest hardwood available, it certainly has a lot to offer, scoring 1010 on the hardness scale.

 - Its straight grain and darker undertones are distinct and luxurious - As alluded to above, some woods are intrinsically more upscale than others, with walnut rising to the top with its rich coloring.
 Some would even go as far as to call its natural hue “chocolatey.”
+Looking for a desk worthy of a CEO or needing to impress law clients?
+A Walnut desk may be your best bet.

 - Versatile in its adoption to different decor themes - With a grain that walks the line between subtle and eye-catching, walnut works with both contemporary and traditional office themes and everything in between.